SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-game-music-and-sound-effects-lesson-7.markdown

-                                            &nbsp;

                                             * * *

-                                            &nbsp;

                                             ### Conclusion

-                                            So we now have some sound and we have some text, what could be better than that.&nbsp; Well in the next intermission we will explore the wonders of 3D sound and the power of the XACT tool (XNA Cross-Platform Audio Creation Tool)
+                                            So we now have some sound and we have some text, what could be better than that.
+Well in the next intermission we will explore the wonders of 3D sound and the power of the XACT tool (XNA Cross-Platform Audio Creation Tool)